goodwithtech/dockle/README.md

   CMD curl -f http://localhost/ || exit 1
 ```

-### CIS-DI-0007: Do not use update instructions alone in the Dockerfile : FATAL
+### CIS-DI-0007: Do not use update instructions alone in the Dockerfile

 > Do not use update instructions such as apt-get update alone or in a single line in the Dockerfile.